 In 2020, 100 percent of the Samuel Merritt University California School of Podiatric Medicine graduates passed their APMLE licensing exam.
 This program has students participating in clinical rotations during their first year of medical school, giving them early hands-on applications for what they are learning in their lectures.
 The mission of this program is to produce compassionate and highly skilled doctors.

-Students will develop strong observation, communication, and patient care skills during their four years of podiatry training.
+During their four years of podiatry training, students will develop strong observation, communication, and patient care skills.
 Courses students will take include general podiatry, surgical podiatry, wound care, radiology, and sports medicine.
 This allows students to experience a broad range of specializations, preparing them to choose their focus for residency.

 - Location: Oakland, CA